Client List

 # Client Visibility

-Xavier provides two options for determining who in your team can view a particular client's data.
+Xavier provides three options for determining who in your team can view a particular client's data.
 The following options can be selected from the Client Settings view:

 Whole Team: everyone on your Xavier team can view this client's data.